secheaper/slash/README.md

 :email: Support
 ---

-For any quries and help, please reach out to us at: secheaper@gmail.com
+For any queries and help, please reach out to us at: secheaper@gmail.com